OwenCochell/cursepy/README.md

 The core content will remain the same, but expect minor corrections and rephrasing.

-# Introduction this is sally
+# Introduction

-cursepy allows you to interact with CurseForge addons and files in a simple, easy to use way.
+cursepy allows you to interact with CurseForge, which allows you to add, addons and files in a simple, easy to use format.
-We offer easy to use entry points into certain CurseForge APIs and backbends.
+We offer easy entry points into certain CurseForge APIs and backbends.

-Our goal is to be modular and heavily customizable for developers who have very specific use cases, while also being simple and intuitive for developers who want something that 'just works'.
+Our goal is to be modular and heavily customizable for developers who have very specific wants and needs, while also being simple and intuitive for developers who want something that 'just works'.

 We support getting information on all games, addons, categories, files, and so much more!
-We also offer easy to use methods for downloading said files.
+We also offer easy to use methods for downloading files.

 # Example